davewhiteland/compsci-superbasics/README.md

 ## Jekyll, based on block-blog theme

+> See DEVELOPMENT.md if you're going to be doing any work — there's a gotcha
+> on the way the topics and pages are ordered.

 The site uses Jekyll's containers to manage a collection of topic-pages that are previous-next linked together.